 Case Study: FLIMP Gives Sony Ericsson WTA Tour a Boost

-The tour turned to FLIMP to promote its new live streaming service, TennisTV.com, and the tour's "Looking for a Hero?” advertising campaign.
+The tour turned to FLIMP to promote its new live streaming service, TennisTV.com, and the tour’s “Looking for a Hero?” advertising campaign.
 FLIMP was also used to provide daily highlights from the tour’s season-ending event: the Sony Ericsson Championships, held in Doha, Qatar, in November 2008.

 Six years from now, viewers will expect more personalized recommendations and a viewing experience that's more interactive and social.